 What is the difference between a student flute and a professional flute?

-The main differences between a student flute and a professional flute are the quality of materials used and the level of craftsmanship.
-Student flutes are typically made of nickel or silver-plated brass, while professional flutes are made of solid silver, gold, or platinum.
-Additionally, professional flutes often have hand-finished mechanisms and a more precise and consistent sound.
+The main differences between a student flute and a professional flute are the materials’ quality and the level of craftsmanship.
+Student flutes are typically nickel or silver-plated brass, while professional flutes are solid silver, gold, or platinum.
+Professional flutes often have hand-finished mechanisms and a more precise and consistent sound.

-Do I need to buy a new flute or can I buy a used one?
+Do I need a new flute, or can I buy a used one?

 What is the ideal weight for a beginner flute?